 We love Ray Davies’ compositions, and this one is always an audience favourite, with our version featuring a bass solo, some carefully placed harmonica riffs and a chorus with a high singalong component

-Instrumentals are an integral part of our repertoire, and this one is known for being the theme tune for the BBC radio Sound of the 60s programme for 34 years
+Instrumentals are an integral part of our repertoire, and this popular one is known for being the theme tune for the BBC radio Sound of the 60s programme for 34 years

 We’ve arranged this 1969 George Harrison tune for the mandolin, as we think its unique double stringed sound fits the vibe of the overdubbed instruments in the original Beatles recording on the Abbey Road album